For vegetarian option, omit the bacon and use 2 Tbsps of butter instead.

 1 Cook the bacon: Place butter and bacon into a large, heavy-bottomed soup pot.
 Heat on medium heat until the bacon renders its fat, 3-4 minutes.

-2 Add the onions, bell pepper, carrot, celery: Add the chopped onions, red bell pepper, and celery, lower the heat to medium low and cook until vegetables soften, about 5 minutes.
+2 Add the onions, bell pepper, carrot, celery: Add the chopped onions, red bell pepper, carrot, and celery, lower the heat to medium low and cook until vegetables soften, about 5 minutes.

 3 Add corn cobs (stripped of corn), milk, bay leaf to pot, simmer: Break the corn cobs in half (after you've stripped off the corn) and add the cobs to the pot.
 Add the milk and the bay leaf.
 Bring to a boil and reduce heat to a bare simmer.
 Cover the pot and cook for 20 minutes.